 In the event that sufficient funds are not available to redeem the Notes or make the interest payments due, an amount equal to such a shortfall will be deferred until such funds are received.
 To the extent that the income on the Deemed loan does not provide sufficient funds to recover the Company's investment in the mortgage portfolio, the Company has no claim on the assets of BOS.
+The Note holder therefore bears this risk

 An optional redemption in full is available to the Company should it wish to repay any of the Notes earlier than the expected maturity date.
-The first call option date was 18 August 2017 and the final call option date is 18 August 2022.
+The call option date is on the interest payment date in March 2026 and the Notes may be called on or after the call date.
 Noteholders must be informed by giving not more than 20 nor less than 10 days' notice.